 Question: What vaccinations do I need for my dream trip to Africa?

-Answer: Vaccinations for travel to foreign countries (although not usually for Western Europe, Mexico, Canada, the Caribbean Islands, etc.) are very common, especially countries where the sanitation and health standards/care may not be the same as those we are accustomed to in the states.
+Answer: Vaccinations for travel to foreign countries (excluding Western Europe, Mexico, Canada, Caribbean Islands) are very common.
+They are required for travel to countries where the sanitation do not approach the levels we are accustomed to in the USA.
 Besides asking questions of your physician, the Center For Disease Control is an excellent resource for detailed information about any country you may be visiting.
 In fact, they have a Traveler’s Health section where you input where you will be traveling and they do the rest.

 Question: What is the difference between a Passport, a VISA, Green Card, Work Permit, and Certified Birth Certificate in regards to travel?

 Answer: A Passport is a document that a country issues to its citizens for the purpose of facilitating international travel.
 For adults from the U.S. it is valid for ten years, for children under the age of 16, it is five years.